dylan-lang/opendylan/documentation/library-reference/source/c-ffi/index.rst

 	single: define C-function definition macro
 	single: definition macros; define C-callable wrapper

-     The result of processing a ``define C-callable-wrapper`` definition is a function with a C entry point with the contract described.
+     The result of processing a :macro:`define C-callable-wrapper` definition is a function with a C entry point with the contract described.
      This function takes C values as arguments, converting them to Dylan representations according to the types declared for the parameters